Sukré® (Ultra-Pure Allulose)

 Frequently asked questions about Sukré® (Ultra-Pure Allulose)

-The clinically studied dose for Sukré® (Ultra-Pure Allulose) is As sweetener: 5–15g/serving; metabolic health benefits: 7–15g/day allulose with meals; FDA acceptable daily intake not formally established but well-tolerated up to 54g/day in studies.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is As sweetener: 5–15g/serving; metabolic health benefits: 7–15g/day allulose with meals; FDA acceptable daily intake not formally established but well-tolerated up to 54g/day in studies Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: GI distress (bloating, diarrhea) at high single doses (>25g) — stay within 5–15g per serving FDA GRAS status; excellent long-term safety data Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Sukré is well tolerated at studied doses.
+Reported effects can include: GI distress (bloating, diarrhea) at high single doses (>25g) — stay within 5–15g per serving FDA GRAS status; excellent long-term safety data It may also interact with some medications.
+Sukré is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Diabetes medications — additive glucose-lowering effects at therapeutic doses; monitor blood glucose No significant pharmacokinetic drug interactions at sweetener use levels Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Diabetes medications — additive glucose-lowering effects at therapeutic doses; monitor blood glucose No significant pharmacokinetic drug interactions at sweetener use levels If you take prescription medication, check with a pharmacist or doctor before using it.